Mico27/RoR2-TTGL-Mod/README.md

 - Made this public so people can have more examples for making mods for the game.
 For Lagann I used https://github.com/ArcPh1r3/HenryMod as a base since I liked how everything was pretty modular.
 - Currently wip, working on the moveset.

+## How to install
+- Make sure you have https://thunderstore.io/package/bbepis/BepInExPack/ installed for Risk of Rain 2
+- Put the TTGL_Survivor.dll located in https://github.com/Mico27/RoR2-TTGL-Mod/tree/main/src/bin/Release/netstandard2.0 inside ../Risk of Rain 2/BepInEx/plugins
+- Start the game, Lagann should be in the survivor selection menu.

 [![](https://cdn.discordapp.com/attachments/194257452374425600/813609655145201665/Lagann1.png)]()

 [![](https://cdn.discordapp.com/attachments/194257452374425600/813609659998273566/Lagann2.png)]()